Noël Bourret

 Noël Bourret (c.
 1755 - 30 August 1803) was a celebrated French clockmaker and businessman active in Paris from 1785-1803.

 Bourret was born in the Languedoc-Roussillon region of France at Saint-André-de-Sangonis, near Lodève, to innkeeper Jean-André Bourret and Marguerite née Astic.
-In 1785 he married Marie Berthelain, and in that year was first recorded as working in Paris as an apprentice (compagnon) clockmaker and then as a merchant of clocks circa 1789.
+In 1785 he married Marie Berthelain, and in that year was first recorded as working in Paris as an apprentice (compagnon) clockmaker and then as a merchant of clocks, circa 1789.
 From 1790-1802 he worked at Palais-Royal, then known as the Palais de l'Égalité and subsequently the Palais du Tribunat, collaborating with well-known bronziers including Pierre-Philippe Thomire.
-During this time he created at least 1,395 watches, and his customers ranged from aristocrats such as Baron Coste d'Espagnac to the Revolutionary advocate Merlin de Thionville.
-In 1800, in the Directoire era, he sent 7400 francs worth of merchandise to Monsieur de Mirepoix at Saint Petersburg, possibly including a clock now in the Hermitage Museum.
+During this time, he created at least 1,395 watches, and his customers ranged from aristocrats such as Baron Coste d'Espagnac to the Revolutionary advocate Merlin de Thionville.
+In 1800, in the Directoire era, he sent 7,400 francs worth of merchandise to Monsieur de Mirepoix at Saint Petersburg, possibly including a clock now in the Hermitage Museum.

 Bourret's interests were not limited to clocks.
 He served as a juror of the Revolutionary Tribunal in 1794, and in 1802 began to operate a ballroom in the Tivoli de la Folie Boutin gardens.
-Later in that same year, he handed over management to his wife so that he could travel to Martinique to run a business in tropical produces.
+Later that year, he handed over management to his wife so that he could travel to Martinique to run a business in tropical produces.
 However, shortly after his arrival, he died at Rivière-Salée.